Alternative Pupil Placement for Limited Expelled Students

 The Alternative Pupil Placement for Limited Expelled Students (acronym A.P.P.L.E.) is a high school located in the Cabbagetown neighbourhood of Toronto, Ontario, Canada.
-It is part of the Toronto Catholic District School Board program for students who are on a limited expulsion.
-Backed by Monsignor Fraser College, this program provides a flexible and individualized alternative setting for youth 16 years of age and older who are at risk and are experiencing halted success with the regular secondary school system.
+It is part of the Toronto Catholic District School Board program at Monsignor Fraser College.

 As St. Martin

 St. Martin Catholic School is a former Catholic elementary school from 1920 to 2002.
-It has a long history of serving the Catholic children in the Cabbagetown area of Toronto.
+It was closed in 2002 and are part of the Our Lady of Lourdes community.